 How much does Margaret Atwood’s MasterClass cost?

-If you want to take Margaret Atwood’s Masterclass, you have three options to choose from:
+If you want to take Margaret Atwood’s Masterclass, you have three all-access pass options to choose from:

 - $25 per month subscription

 - $60 per 3-month subscription (saves you 20%)

 - $180 per year subscription (saves you 40%)

 The price The annual membership may seem steep, however, the subscription gives you unlimited access to all 90+ MasterClass courses, including other creative writing courses such as James Patterson, Malcolm Gladwell, and Neil Gaiman’s the art of storytelling.